dominicjuma/price-tracker/README.md

 Before retrying, checks `ConnectivityObserver.isOnline`.
 If offline, suspends via `first { it }` until connectivity returns, then retries with reset backoff.
 Prevents burning through exponential backoff while airplane mode is on.

 ### No Multi-Module
 Single module.
-For a 2-screen challenge, multi-module adds Gradle config overhead without payoff.
+For a 2-screen challenge, multi-module adds Gradle config overhead.
 In production with multiple teams: `:core`, `:data`, `:domain`, `:feature-feed`, `:feature-detail` with contract module pattern.

 ### No Room / No Offline
 Spec doesn't mention offline data persistence.
 Prices are transient (change every 2s).
 Adding Room would mean entities, DAOs, migrations — significant complexity for an unrequested feature.